Pinterest tag Signs Your Period is Coming: Spot the Early Symptoms | Rael

 1. Blemishes

-Women in their 20s and 30s often begin seeing hormonal acne breakouts along their jawline and on their chin.
+Women in their 20s and 30s often begin seeing hormonal breakouts along their jawline and on their chin.
 Painful, hard, under-the-skin bumps, are also very common prior to your period.

 The Solution